The Health Effects of Cleaning Up Biohazard Materials

 When you are faced with a trauma or crime scene that requires immediate cleanup of the biohazard materials, contact ServiceMaster EMT.
 The professionals have advanced skills in removing all potentially deadly biohazard materials, sanitizing the area and decontaminating the scene.

 ServiceMaster EMT provides a range of biohazard cleaning services, including crime scene cleanup, undetected death cleanup, suicide cleaning and sanitizing, biohazard spills cleaning and law enforcement vehicle cleaning and sanitization.

 Some trauma scenes are also crime scenes.
 In such scenarios, the professionals at ServiceMaster EMT cooperate with law enforcement when a crime scene requires cleanup.
 The specialists are careful to avoid contaminating the scene and jeopardizing the investigations.

 ServiceMaster EMT abides by all federal, state, and local regulations in regard to cleaning biohazard scenes.
 The company also safely disposes of all biohazard materials.

 In addition to the practical nature of biohazard cleaning, crime, and trauma scenes often require sensitivity to the loved ones involved.
 Losing a loved one is an emotional situation.
-ServiceMaster EMT technicians are trained to approach the event with compassion toward the victim’s family.
+ServiceMaster EMT technicians have the training to approach the event with compassion toward the victim’s family.
 The specialists also make efforts to protect the privacy of the family while performing the biohazard cleaning services.